dekuNukem/duckyPad-expansion-modules/README.md

 ![alt_text](resources/photos/home.png)

-Press a button, the screen should show what is being pressed.
+Press a built-in switch, the screen should respond.

-Activate a channel on the expansion module.
+Then activate a channel on the expansion module.

 The corresponding LED should light up:

 ![alt_text](resources/photos/led.png)

-The screen should respond too:
+The screen should show too:

 ![alt_text](resources/photos/test.jpeg)

 If so, congrats!
-The wiring is correct.
+Your wiring is correct.

 ## Configurator

-You can assign actions to expansion channels just like any other keys.
+You can assign actions to expansion channels just like any other key.

 Module 1 is closest to duckyPad, up to 4 can be daisy-chained.